 They are essentially a wild animal which means that they are unique to handle.
 They will charge you if cornered or if protecting their young.
 Alleys and chutes can be used for loading.
 They are not usually ready for hunting or eating until they are 16-24 months of age.

-We welcome any inquiries that you may have as we have been in this business for many years and are here to stay!
+We welcome any inquiries that you may have as we have been in this business for over 25 years and are here to stay!
 We are continually finding new markets!
 We have shipped wild boar meat and live animals all over the world so we have the experience & can deliver the goods!